danimelsz/phrynomedusa/README.md

 # Cophomantini

-Data for acoustic and ecological traits of Cophomantini, R code for phologenetic comparative methods, and figures for Photoshop manipulation and visualization.
+ R code for phylogenetic comparative methods and data for acoustic and ecological traits of *Body size, habitat, and sexual dimorphism affect the evolution of advertisement calls in Cophomantini (Anura: Hylidae: Hylinae)*

+Authors: Daniel Y. M. Nakamura, Paulo D. P. Pinheiro, Moisés D. E. Sulbarán Submitted to Biological Journal of the Linnean Society